noahshz/cuminsi.de/docs/README.md

 > in db.php the mysql connection string is stored and executed
 >
 > the connection string is available with $pdo
+---
+# functions.php
+> in functions.php all global functions are defined

+    - request_post              ....